Staubbach Falls

 Staubbach Falls (Staubbachfall (sing.), lit.: dust creek fall) is a waterfall in Switzerland, located just west of Lauterbrunnen in the Bernese Highlands.
 The waterfall drops 297 metres from a hanging valley that ends in overhanging cliffs above the Weisse Lütschine.

-The stream, on reaching the verge of the rocky walls of the valley, forms a cascade so high that it is almost lost in spray before it reaches the level of the valley.
-After rain, and early in the season when fed by melting snow, Staubbach Falls is very striking.
-The force of the stream above the fall at such times is sufficient to carry the water clear of the precipice, and the whole mass descends in a condition of liquid dust, between spray and cloud, that sways to-and-fro with the gentlest breeze.
+The stream forms a cascade high enough that it is generally almost lost in spray before it reaches the level of the valley.
+After rain, and early in the season when fed by melting snow, the flow rate is highest.
+The force of the stream above the fall at such times is sufficient to carry the water clear of the precipice.
 In a dry summer, when the supply of water is much reduced, the effect is comparatively insignificant.

 A visit by Johann Wolfgang von Goethe in 1779 provided the inspiration for his poem "Gesang der Geister über den Wassern".

 The falls were featured on the 3-centime Swiss postage stamp of the 1930s.

-There are other waterfalls in the Lauterbrunnen valley, including the Mürrenbach Falls, Switzerland's highest waterfall, and the notable Trümmelbach Falls.
+There are other waterfalls in the Lauterbrunnen valley, including the Mürrenbach Falls, Switzerland's highest waterfall, and the Trümmelbach Falls.